 She was honored with the 2020 Amazing Woman award for her humanitarian work in Ghana.
 When Deborah is not writing, she spends most of her time reading, cooking, visiting care homes, and listening to her favorite Hillsong worship songs.
 She is also an Ashoka changemaker, an African Changemaker Alumni, a Kectil Fellow, a Mentor, and a USAID CECA Care Leaders Council member.

 This website is the evolution of her life and career over the last decade.
-Here you’ll find posts about orphans and vulnerable children and more… her intention with every post is the same: to share stories on child welfare policies so you can be a voice.
+Here you’ll find posts about orphans and vulnerable children and more… her intention with every post is the same: to share stories on child welfare so you can be a voice.

 The best part about the blog?
 It’s all free content. she hopes you find it helpful and you’ll check out her other sites and social feeds, which all have different content to share.
+Deborah is married to Yerebakia Choro, and pursuing a MSW degree at Dalhousie Univeristy.